Dec 01, 2022

 How much do camps cost?

-Prices for camps range from 80 SGD to 126 SGD for camps per day.
+Keep in mind that camps may vary in terms of their pricing.
 Consider whether camps include snacks and meals in their prices as these can add to the overall cost.

 Should you force your child to join a camp?